VaravinaAlla/study_project/README.md

-# Study project by allure-maven-junit5-example
+# Study project by Java-Selenide-Maven-Junit5
-Example of Allure with JUnit5 with Maven
+Example with Java/Selenide, JUnit5 with Maven

 _- Integration Testing with DB:_
   - Creating order by API and checking number of order on UI;